cguenther0929/hygrometerWiFi/README.md

 * v1.0.0 -- Working really well, even with the hygrometer naming key.
 The baud rate has been reduced to 9600 to support necessary algorithm changes at the MCU.

-* v1.0.0 -- A SW version string was added, but it is not currently used.
+* v1.2.0 -- A SW version string was added, but it is not currently used.
 The previous version (1.0.0) will certainly work in place of this version.

+* v1.2.1 -- WiFi transmit power has been hardcoded to the minimum value by calling function WiFi.setOutputPower(0).